kbrown900/Ansible-Examples/README.md

 # Ansible-Examples

-Just some ansible playbooks I use that I thought may be helpful to others.
+A small repo with some of the basic ansbile playbooks I use and some examples that may be helpful to others.